-If you follow my blog at all you know that I am passionate about helping realized the UN’s Sustainable Development Goals (SDGs).
-I often say the the 17 SDGs are audacious as they are beautiful and are a profound and
+If you follow my blog at all, then you know that I am passionate about helping realize the UN’s Sustainable Development Goals (SDGs).
+I often say that the 17 SDGs are as audacious as they are beautiful and are a

 As you may know at the end of 2023 the world observed the 75th Anniversary of the Universal Declaration of Human Rights.
 This bold and beautiful series of 30 articles, is a milestone document in the history of human rights.